-In the same manner that a healthy gut microbiota can help us ward off diseases, dysbiosis, or alteration in the intestinal microbiota also greatly contributes to the development of migraine.
+In the same manner that healthy gut microbiota can help us ward off diseases, dysbiosis, or alteration in the intestinal microbiota also greatly contributes to the development of migraine.
 Dysbiosis has an impact on immune function, epithelial barrier permeability, absorption, and metabolism of nutrients affecting the gut and the nervous system.
 This also explains why certain foods or the lack of a proper diet trigger migraine attacks for some people.
-To manage debilitating headaches, studies show that dietary interventions and some modifications of the gut microbiome through probiotics may be beneficial.
+Studies show that dietary interventions and some modifications of the gut microbiome through probiotics may be beneficial to manage debilitating headaches.

 The vagus nerve extends from the brain stem to the lowest viscera of the abdomen, traveling through multiple organs such as the lungs and the heart, spreading its network to the tongue, throat, intestines, and glands.
 It’s no wonder that migraine affects the gut and vice versa.
 In our blog The Vagus Nerve and Gallbladder Connection, we enumerated various ways to stimulate the vagus and help improve overall health.
 During migraine attacks, some of these measures can also be effective in managing pain.